josephe44/josephe44/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2023 Goals: Is to build more projects, learn more tools and programming languages
-- ⚡ Fun fact: I love watching movies and play lot of games
+- ⚡ Fun fact: I love watching movies and playing games

 ### Connect with me: